Technical Architecture · Draft 1.0 · Last updated August 2026

 How it works

-A complete GPR specification, reference implementations, and open-source tooling are in preparation alongside the first pilot integrations and will be published once stabilised.
-Technical questions and integration discussions with institutional IT departments are welcome — write to info@authenticmemory.org.
+The GAMI Proof Record schema v1 is published as a JSON Schema at authenticmemory.org/schema/v1/gpr-schema.json.
+Reference implementations and open-source tooling are in preparation alongside the first pilot integrations and will be published once stabilised.
+Technical questions and integration discussions with institutional IT departments are welcome.
+Write to info@authenticmemory.org.